 Layout has been influenced by passive solar gain, with the stunning views enjoyed through triple glazed windows.
 The 150mm thick sheep’s wool insulation has been shorn from the owners’ flock.
 A biomass stove, situated in the heart of the home, heats the interior stone wall, evenly distributing warmth.

-A Farmhouse Passivhaus
+12. A Passivhaus Farmhouse

 Positioned on an isolated site in the North Pennine Area of Outstanding Natural Beauty (AONB), Steel Farm Passivhaus has been built using traditional masonry construction with the design taking the form of a modern-day farmstead, clad in stone under a slate roof.